CogStack/ocr-service/README.md

 ## API specification

-Tika Service, by default, will be listening on port `8090` and the returned content extraction result will be represented in JSON format.
+The Service, by default, will be listening on port `8090` and the returned content extraction result will be represented in JSON format.

+Check `http://localhost:8090/docs` for input information.

 The service exposes such endpoints: